 The Digitisation service deals with scanning of chapters and articles for the purposes of teaching.

-We make requested book chapters, articles, and printed materials available to students via the course online reading list, linked to their MyDundee module, in a text PDF format.
+We make requested book chapters, articles, and printed materials available to students via the course online resource list, linked to their MyDundee module, in a text PDF format.
 Due to the restrictions imposed by the licence, and the reporting requirements of the licence, this service is provided by the Digitisation Service within the LLC.

 Why use it?